-At the close of business on February 11, 2008, the record date of the Meeting, shares of our common stock, par value \$.20 per share, were outstanding and entitled to vote at the Meeting.
-We have approximately stockholders of record and beneficial stockholder accounts held by brokers, banks or other intermediaries.
+At the close of business on February 11, 2008, the record date of the Meeting, 261,991,366 shares of our common stock, par value \$.20 per share, were outstanding and entitled to vote at the Meeting.
+We have 5,314 stockholders of record and about 119,000 beneficial stockholder accounts held by brokers, banks or other intermediaries.
 Each stockholder as of the record date is entitled to cast one vote per share on each Proposal.
 Under our charter, the right to cast one vote per share may be modified in the case of certain persons and groups beneficially owning or otherwise having or arranging for ownership interest or voting authority with respect to more than 15% of our common stock; we do not believe this provision will apply to any stockholders voting at this Meeting.
 Pursuant to our Amended and Restated By-Laws, the presence, in person or by proxy, of stockholders entitled to cast a majority of all votes entitled to be cast at the Meeting shall be required to achieve a quorum and transact business.
 If a quorum of stockholders is present at the Meeting, the following voting requirements will apply:

 - Board Elections.
-To be elected to serve until our 2009 annual meeting and until his or her successor is elected and qualifies, a director nominee (see page 5) must obtain the affirmative vote of a majority of the total votes cast at the Meeting for and against such nominee.
+To be elected to serve until our 2009 annual meeting and until his or her successor is elected and qualifies, a director nominee (see page 4) must obtain the affirmative vote of a majority of the total votes cast at the Meeting for and against such nominee.
 Please see page 10 for a discussion of our majority voting provisions.
 Stockholders may not cumulate their votes in director elections.
 Abstentions and broker non-votes are not considered votes cast and will have no effect on the outcome of this matter. - Charter Amendment to Increase Authorized Stock.
 To become effective, the proposed charter amendment must be approved by the affirmative vote of a majority of the total number of shares of common stock outstanding and entitled to vote.
 Abstentions and broker non-votes will have the same effect as a vote against this proposal. - Ratify the Appointment of KPMG LLP.
 Approval of this proposal requires the affirmative vote of a majority of the total votes cast at the Meeting.
-Abstentions and broker non-votes are not considered votes cast and will have no effect on the outcome of this matter. - Stockholder Proposal.
-If this proposal is presented at the Meeting, approval would require the affirmative vote of a majority of the total votes cast at the Meeting.
 Abstentions and broker non-votes are not considered votes cast and will have no effect on the outcome of this matter.